 Rome is both delicious and affordable when it comes to dining out.
 While many in the world claim to love Italian food, one can't really compare ordinary pizza and pasta to the wonderful dishes in the nation's capital.
-Italian food prepared in the Italian tradition is strong on flavour, meagre in ingredients, and richer and higher in calories than the global imitations.
+Italian food prepared in the Italian tradition is strong in flavour, meagre in ingredients, and richer and higher in calories than the global imitations.

 The typical meal is accompanied by a bruschetta ammazzavampiri (garlic canapé) and grated cheeses.
 Not surprisingly, pastas and pizzas are in abundance, the local varieties of which are not to be missed.
 Red meat and seafood dishes in the international tradition are also on offer but are more expensive and come in less generous servings.

 There are three main types of restaurant in Rome: an osteria is an informal gathering-spot, serving basic spaghetti meals and some wine; trattorie are more languid, bistro-style affairs, offering large meals in a homely setting; and ristorante offer the more fancy and lavish silver spoon and wine-list dining experience.
 All three can be found in the popular districts of Centro Storico, along Via Cavour and around Stazione Termini.
-The Borgo district near the Vatican offers the cheapest dining options in Rome.
+The Borgo district near the Vatican offers some of the cheapest dining options in Rome.

 Breakfasts in Rome, as in most of Italy, are minimal, and people rarely leave the house for their first meal of the day.
 The main event is lunch, which sees restaurants open between 1pm and 3pm - most locals enjoy their lunch breaks in three courses!